aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     If you use an envelope with the validator, the event received by the idempotency utility will be the unwrapped event - not the "raw" event Lambda was invoked with.

-	Make sure to account for this behaviour, if you set the `event_key_jmespath`.
+	Make sure to account for this behavior, if you set the `event_key_jmespath`.

 === "Using Idempotency with JSONSchema Validation utility"